What’s an Air Conditioning Dry Charge?

 Is R-22 refrigerant going to get really expensive?

-If you have more questions about refrigerant, we encourage you to contact Strand Brothers Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.